sobhan-moosavi/DCRNN/README.md

 * VRAE: this is the Variational Recurrent Auto-encoder model, and is based on [this](https://github.com/y0ast/Variational-Recurrent-Autoencoder) model.
 We modified this code to use it as a generative as well as predictive model for driver prediction task.
 The modified implementation of this model in Theano can be find [here](#).

 * GBDT: this is a Gradient Boosting Decision Tree model which we use it for driver prediction task.
-A Python imeplementatin of this method based on Sklearn library is available [here](#).
+A Python imeplementatin of this method based on scikit-learn library is available [here](#).

 * CNN-model: this is a Convolutional Neural Network model to perform driver prediction task, and is proposed by [Dong et al. (2016)](https://arxiv.org/abs/1607.03611).
 Imeplementation of this method in Tensorflow can be find [here](#).